Consensys/doc.goquorum/docs/Concepts/SecurityFramework.md

 A consortium network connects multiple independent networks.
 Consortiums come with risks and liabilities that must be managed.
-It requires a governance structure that fulfills the concerns of participants equally.
+They require governance structures that fulfill the concerns of participants equally.

 ### Security checklist